 Where to Buy Facebook Stock

 With a market capitalization that now stands in the hundreds of billions of dollars, virtually every stock broker in the online space gives you access to Facebook shares.
 This can make it a challenge to find a platform that meets your needs, so we’ve narrowed our list of recommended stock trading sites down to just three.
-All of our pre-vetted brokers are heavily regulated, and allow you to buy Facebook stocks with an everyday payment method.
+All of our pre-vetted brokers are heavily regulated.

 1. eToro – Best Stock Broker for Worldwide Customers